branchnetconsulting/nsm_event_graph/README.md

 # nsm_event_graph
 Script to generate high level link graphs of Sguil database events on Security Onion server/standalone systems

-What nsm_event_graph.pl does, and what config files are involved:
+This can be used for producing periodic high level graphs of Sguil database events (mostly Snort/Suricata alerts), in a way that can help you visualize the relationship between the events.
+Various kinds of aggregation, filtering, and enrichment are done to make the resulting graph as readable as possible.
+These things must be tuned to your environment before you will get really good graphs.

+This is the basic process used to go from Sguil database records to a graph.

-Read the last specified number of hours of events from the sguil db, ending up with CSV 3-tuples of "source ip","sig name","itarget ip"
+Read the last specified number of hours of events from the sguil db, ending up with CSV records of "source ip","sig name","itarget ip"

-Use sed to cluster certain event types, and to filter out certain records by criteria in the 3-tuples
+Use sed to cluster certain event types, and to filter out certain records by criteria in the records
         nsm_event_graph.csv.sed

 Optionally use awk for field-specific filtering (like source or target network) and for clustering certain destination IPs